eclipse-m2e/m2e-core/CONTRIBUTING.md

 ### ⌨️ Setting up the Development Environment manually

 * Clone this repository <a href="https://mickaelistria.github.io/redirctToEclipseIDECloneCommand/redirect.html"><img src="https://mickaelistria.github.io/redirctToEclipseIDECloneCommand/cloneToEclipseBadge.png" alt="Clone to Eclipse IDE"/></a> for m2e-core.
 Some tests are in a separate repository which is referenced as a Git submodule in the `m2e-core-tests` folder.
-You can use typical Git submodules comment to initialie the content of this folder.
+You can use typical Git submodules comment to initialize the content of this folder.

 * Run a build via command-line as mentioned below, since m2e relies on some code-generation that's not well integrated in the Eclipse IDE.
 * Use latest release of the Eclipse SDK or Eclipse IDE with the Plugin Development Environment installed.